fazedankinbank/EldenBlingAutoSliders/README.md

 Automatically import or export Elden Ring character creation sliders.
 There are three main scenarios where you'll find this program useful:
 - Automatically export your sliders from the game onto the [Elden Bling Sliders](https://eldenblingsliders.com/) website.
 No manual typing required.
 [Video](https://youtu.be/7AuwbdmkPG4)
 - Automatically import sliders shared using Elden Bling Sliders into your game.
 [Video](https://youtu.be/eGzAVpAZXio)
-  - You'll need the JSON text for the sliders you want to import which you can get by entering the 'JSON Share Code' onto the 'Get JSON' page of [the website](https://eldenblingsliders.com/).
+  - You'll need to get the JSON text for the sliders you want to import.
+You can get JSON by entering the 'JSON Share Code' onto the 'Get JSON' page of [the website](https://eldenblingsliders.com/).
+You can find share codes at the bottom of Elden Bling Sliders images shared on [r/SoulsSliders](https://www.reddit.com/r/SoulsSliders).
 - Export and import sliders on your PC so that you essentially have more than 15 save slots available.

 Exporting works by sending key presses to navigate through each screen, taking screenshots where the slider numbers should be, and using text recognition to extract the numbers.
 Importing works by sending key presses based on the JSON text.
 There's a more detailed guide within the program on how to use it.